Plan Your Shanghai Trip

-Local’s guide to things to do near the Bund, Shanghai: 15 authentic experiences.
-Includes hidden photo spots, best viewpoints, where locals eat, and which attractions to skip.
+Local’s guide to the Bund, Shanghai: 15 authentic things to do, hidden photo spots, best viewpoints, where locals eat, and which attractions you can skip.

-After having lived in China for three years, including one year in Shanghai, I wrote down all the things to do near the Bund (also known as Waitan) that I love the most.
+After living in China for three years, including one year in Shanghai, I wrote down the things I love most to do near the Bund (also known as Waitan).

 So without further ado, here are my recommendations on the top 15 things to do in Shanghai near the Bund!